-Farmington area 4th of July fireworks rules, trash collection info - Farmington Voice
+Farmington area 4th of July fireworks rules, trash collection - Farmington Voice

 Farmington Farmers Market celebrates the 4th

 The market goes on as usual on Saturday, July 3, 9 a.m.-2 p.m.
-Look for a patriotic theme, music at the market, and more.
+Look for a patriotic theme, Strawberry Shortcake Day Part II, music at the market, and more.
 Details here: farmingtonfarmersmarket.com.

 Government offices